Education Loan Comparison

 Processing Time

 Banks typically have a higher loan processing time, especially if it is a secured education loan.
-Most banks take around 15 days for processing an education loan.
+Most banks take around 15 days to process an education loan.

 Rate of Interest